Chamaeleon: Deep-sky objects

 the Eta Chamaeleontis cluster or Mamajek 1, is 8 million years old, and lies 316 light years from Earth.

 The constellation contains a number of molecular clouds (the Chamaeleon dark clouds) that are forming low-mass T Tauri stars.
 The cloud complex lies some 400 to 600 light years from Earth, and contains tens of thousands of solar masses of gas and dust.
 The most prominent cluster of T Tauri stars and young B-type stars are in the Chamaeleon I cloud, and are associated with the reflection nebula IC 2631.

+In wide-field optical images, the dark clouds of the Chamaeleon complex are visible as prominent obscuring structures spanning much of the constellation's area.

 Chamaeleon contains one planetary nebula, NGC 3195, which is fairly faint.
 It appears in a telescope at about the same apparent size as Jupiter.

 Equivalents

 In Chinese astronomy, the stars that form Chamaeleon were classified as the Little Dipper (小斗 (Xiǎodǒu)) among the Southern Asterisms (近南極星區 (Jìnnánjíxīngōu)) by Xu Guangqi.
 Chamaeleon is sometimes also called the Frying Pan in Australia.

+Wide-field astrophotograph of the constellation Chamaeleon with IAU constellation boundaries and stick figure overlaid.
+The dark patches of the Chamaeleon dark clouds are visible throughout the field.